unibe-icelab/thz-image-explorer/paper/paper.md

 ## Compile from Source

-Alternatively, to compile directly from source, rust needs to be installed and the following command needs to be executed:
+Alternatively, to compile directly from source, rust 1.87 or higher needs to be installed and the following command needs to be executed:

 ```shell